App-vNext/Polly/docs/strategies/index.md

 - Multiple exceptions can be handled using switch expressions.

 > [!NOTE]
-> The `args` parameter of the `ShouldHandle` allows readonly access to strategy specific information.
+> The `args` parameter of the `ShouldHandle` allows read-only access to strategy specific information.
 > For example in case of retry you can assess the `AttemptNumber`, as well as the `Outcome` and `Context`.

 ### Asynchronous predicates